 INTRODUCING OUR LATEST FACTOR INNOVATION – MSCI FACS

-Based on MSCI’s Global Equity Factor Model, MSCI FaCS includes 8 Factor Groups, and 16 Factors.
+Based on MSCI’s Global Equity Factor Model, MSCI FaCS includes eight factor groups, and 16 gactors.

-MSCI has been at the forefront of driving factor innovation for over 40 years, beginning with Barra, which established a common language to explain risk and return through the lens of factors.
+Beginning with Barra, MSCI has helped establish a common language to explain risk and return through the lens of factors.

 MSCI FaCS and MSCI Factor Box are designed to provide the structure and standardization for evaluating, implementing and reporting factor exposures.